waildjebbar/Kata/README.md

 # Kata
-A bank account management kata
+This is a java mvc maven project for a bank account mannager kata.